 Armed with their mobile phones, the youth captured the lives, stories, and biodiversity of their forest people.

 “Upon learning that I was part of the group of indigenous communicators, the entire community asked me to convey the precarious situation of education here.”
-Peregrino Shanocua, indigenous communicator, said during a GLF Amazonía digital event.
+Peregrino Shanocua Chaeta, indigenous communicator, said during a GLF Amazonía digital event.

 That’s why Shanocua’s film highlights the desperate state of education and the terrible conditions in schools endangering children’s lives.
 He hopes the films will inspire authorities to act now.